How to check if an email is phishing

-Phishing signs to check
+Phishing email signs to check

 - Urgent account warnings, payment threats, delivery problems, or security alerts.